joshuamogha/ansible-dspace/README.md

 - The target server will use Apache httpd in front of Tomcat (reverse proxy)
 - The target server will use Oracle JDK 1.7 instead of OpenJDK

+## Pre-requisite

+This are pre installation packages.

+- thi

+## Installation

+This is what is installed.

+## Configuration

+This is what is going to be configured ..

+## Customization

+This is customised based on the university.

 ## Usage
 Edit the `hosts` and `host_vars` appropriately, and then test to see if ansible can reach your host: